quickemu-project/quickemu/README.md

 guest_os="macos"
 img="macos-big-sur/RecoveryImage.img"
 disk_img="macos-big-sur/disk.qcow2"
+macos_release="big-sur"
 ```

   * The `guest_os="macos"` line instructs Quickemu to optimise for macOS.
+  * The `macos_release="big-sur"` line instructs Quickemu to optimise for a particular macOS release.
+    * For example VirtIO Network and Memory Ballooning are available in Big Sir, but not previous releases.
+    * And VirtIO Block Media (disks) are supported/stable in Catalina and newer.
   * If you want to disable VirtIO Block Media and use SATA emulation add `virtio_blk="off"` to your configuration.
     * `quickget` disables VirtIO Block Media for High Sierra and Mojave by default since it is not supported on those releases.